Thailand: Literature

 Thai literature has had a long history.
 Even before the establishment of the Sukhothai Kingdom there existed oral and written works.

-During the Sukhothai Kingdom, Most literary works were written in simple prose with certain alliteration schemes.
+During the Sukhothai Kingdom, most literary works were written in simple prose with certain alliteration schemes.
 Major works include King Ram Khamhaeng Inscription describing life at the time, which is considered the first literary work in Thai script, but some historians questioned its authenticity.
-Trai Phum Phra Ruang, written in 1345 by King Maha Thammaracha I, expounds Buddhist philosophy based on a profound and extensive study with reference to over 30 sacred texts and could be considered the nation's first piece of research dissertation.
+Trai Phum Phra Ruang, written in 1345 by King Maha Thammaracha I, expounds Buddhist philosophy based on an extensive study with reference to over 30 sacred texts and could be considered the nation's first piece of research dissertation.

 During the Ayutthaya Kingdom, new poetic forms were created, with different rhyme schemes and metres.
 It is common to find a combination of different poetic forms in one poetic work.
-Lilit Yuan Phai is a narrative poem describing the war between King Borommatrailokkanat of Ayutthaya and Prince Tilokkarat of Lan Na.
-One of the most beautiful literary works is Kap He Ruea composed by Prince Thammathibet in the nirat tradition.
-Traditionally, the verse is sung during the colourful royal barge procession and has been the model for subsequent poets to emulate.
+Lilit Yuan Phai is a narrative poem describing the war between King Borommatrailokkanat of Ayutthaya and Prince Tilokaraj of Lan Na.
+One literary work is Kap He Ruea, composed by Prince Thammathibet in the nirat tradition.
+Traditionally, the verse is sung during the royal barge procession and has been the model for subsequent poets to emulate.
 The same prince also composed the greatly admired Kap Ho Khlong on the Visit to Than Thongdaeng and Kap Ho Khlong Nirat Phrabat.
-Despite its short period of 15 years, Thon Buri Period produced Ramakian, a verse drama contributed by King Taksin the Great.
-The era marked the revival of literature after the fall of Ayutthaya.
+The Thonburi period produced Ramakien, a verse drama contributed by King Taksin the Great.